ARMM Regional Legislative Assembly

-The ARMM Regional Assembly, also known as the ARMM Regional Legislative Assembly (Pangrehiyong Kapulungang Pambatasan ng ARMM), was the devolved unicameral regional legislature of the Autonomous Region in Muslim Mindanao (ARMM).
-It was known as the "Little Congress" of the ARMM.
+The ARMM Regional Assembly, also known as the ARMM Regional Legislative Assembly (Pangrehiyong Kapulungang Pambatasan ng ARMM), was the unicameral regional legislature of the Autonomous Region in Muslim Mindanao (ARMM), a former autonomous region of the Philippines.
+It was also known as the "Little Congress" of the ARMM.

+It was succeeded by the Bangsamoro Parliament upon the establishment of Bangsamoro in 2019.

 History

-A Regional Assembly was created form ARMM as part of Republic Act No. 6734, otherwise known as the Organic Act for the Autonomous Region in Muslim Mindanao, with the scope and limitations of the Assembly is defined in the Article VII.
-The 1st ARMM Regional Assembly was elected on February 12, 1990, to serve a three-year term, starting June 30, 1990.
-The first speaker was Ismael Abubakar Jr.
+The regional assembly was established under Republic Act No. 6734, otherwise known as the Organic Act for the Autonomous Region in Muslim Mindanao.
+Its powers and limitations were defined in Article VII of the Act.
+The first ARMM Regional Assembly was elected on February 12, 1990, to serve a three-year term beginning on June 30, 1990.
+Its first speaker was Ismael Abubakar Jr..

-Elections were held separately from the Philippine general elections from 1990 to 2008, when President Benigno Aquino III decided to suspend the Autonomous Region in Muslim Mindanao, and synchronized it with the Philippine general election, 2013.
-Officers in charge were appointed until the elections on May 13, 2013.
+Elections to the regional assembly were held separately from the Philippine general elections from 1990 to 2008.
+Following the passage of legislation synchronizing ARMM elections with the 2013 Philippine general election, President Benigno Aquino III appointed officers-in-charge to serve until the elections held on May 13, 2013.

 Composition

-Unlike Provincial Boards, where the Vice Governor heads the legislature, the ARMM Regional Legislative Assembly is headed separately by a Speaker which was the third highest-ranking official of the ARMM government.
-It is composed of three members for every congressional district.
-The current membership is 24, where 6 are from Lanao del Sur including Marawi City, 6 from Maguindanao, 6 from Sulu, 3 from Basilan and 3 from Tawi-Tawi.
+Unlike provincial boards, where the vice governor serves as the presiding officer, the ARMM Regional Legislative Assembly was headed by a speaker, who was the third-highest official of the ARMM government.
+The assembly consisted of 24 members, with three elected from each congressional district: six from Lanao del Sur (including Marawi), six from Maguindanao, six from Sulu, three from Basilan, and three from Tawi-Tawi.

-Regular members (3 members/district) and sectoral representatives, have 3-year terms; maximum of 3 consecutive terms.
+Regular members and sectoral representatives served three-year terms and were limited to a maximum of three consecutive terms.

-The Assembly exercises legislative power in the autonomous region, except on the following matters: foreign affairs, national defense and security, postal service, coinage and fiscal and monetary policies, administration of justice, quarantine, customs and tariff, citizenship, naturalization, immigration and deportation, general auditing, national elections, maritime, land and air transportation, communications, patents, trademarks, trade names and copyrights, foreign trade.
-It may also legislate on matters covered by the Shari’ah, the law governing Muslims.
+The assembly exercised legislative authority over matters devolved to the autonomous region under the organic act.
+Matters reserved to the national government included foreign affairs, national defense and security, postal services, coinage and fiscal and monetary policy, the administration of justice, quarantine, customs and tariffs, citizenship, naturalization, immigration and deportation, general auditing, national elections, maritime, land and air transportation, communications, patents, trademarks, trade names, copyrights, and foreign trade.
+It could also legislate on matters covered by Sharia, the body of Islamic law governing Muslims.